TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-deletemyfiles.md

 # Can’t delete my files

-If you can't delete a file/folder, your compute instance may have a lock on that file or your file/folder is marked as read-only.
-Most users are able to resolve their deleting file issue by using the following steps.
+If you can't delete a file/folder, your compute instance may have a lock on that file/folder or your file/folder is marked as read-only.
+Most users are able to resolve their deleting file/folder issues by using the following steps to change the permissions of the file/folder.

 ## **Recommended Steps**
 1. Click the Terminal icon in the Notebook Toolbar
-2. Go to the folder in the terminal with "cd ~/cloudfiles/code/Users/<user_name>/<folder_name>"
+2. Go to the parent folder in the terminal with "cd ~/cloudfiles/code/Users/<user_name>"
-3. Use "rm -rf <folder_name>" command to force delete the folder or file
+3. Use "chmod -R 755 <folder_name>" command to change the permission on the folder or file
+4. Try to delete the file/folder again.

 ## **Recommended Documents**